 If you are starting from a template, the actual work is modest.
 Here is a realistic timeline for a small practice:

 30–45 minutes: Review and customize a template NPP for your practice.
 Add your practice name, address, contact information, privacy officer name, and any practice-specific language about how you use PHI.
-Ensure the reproductive health and Part 2 sections are included and accurate for your practice type.
+Ensure the Part 2 / substance use disorder section (if applicable to your practice) and any applicable state-law provisions are included and accurate for your practice type, and that the vacated reproductive-health provisions are not added.

 15 minutes: Print the updated NPP and post it in your office.
 Replace the old version wherever it is currently displayed.